MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/usb-client-drivers-for-ma-usb.md

 To build that request the driver must use the **_URB_GET_ISOCH_PIPE_TRANSFER_PATH_DELAYS** URB.

+> NOTE
-> [!NOTE] In this release, this feature is available to only KMDF and WDM-based drivers.
+    In this release, this feature is available to only KMDF and WDM-based drivers.

 Here are some best practices for building this URB: